Why Your Last Mile Feels Like a Never-Ending Road Trip

 4. Level of last mile service

-The level of last mile service pertains to what’s expected of the delivery person, whether it’s sufficient to leave items at the door, or whether they’re expected to bring heavy appliances up a flight of stairs.
+The level of last mile service pertains to what’s expected of the delivery person, whether it’s sufficient to leave items at the door, or whether they’re expected to bring heavy appliances into your home.
 Each 3PL or last mile courier will offer different service level options.

 There are four main levels of delivery service: